Shtifan/Debeliq/README.md

 3. Configure the bot:

--   Copy `config.json.example` to `config.json` (if available)
+-   Copy `config.json.example` to `config.json`
--   Add your Discord bot token to the configuration
+-   Add your Discord bot token and client id to the configuration

 ## Usage